American Legion’s first home now site of Indiana Veterans Center

 In those early days of the American Legion’s presence in Building 777, the Servicemen’s Readjustment Act of 1944, commonly known as the GI Bill of Rights, began its journey to completion within its walls.
 The very first pages of that famous document were constructed here by Harry W. Colmery, a former national commander of the American Legion, and introduced to Congress and signed into law by President Franklin D. Roosevelt in June 1944.
 While a determined American Legion sought better benefits for men and women returning to civilian life after World War II, the bill was originally designed to assist veterans in gaining education and training, loan guaranty for homes, farms or businesses, and unemployment pay.
 Nearly 9 million veterans would take advantage of the GI Bill between 1944 and 1949, with provisions extended into 1956.
 Changes made in 1966 would extend those benefits to peacetime veterans.
 Many other veteran benefits and resources now offered by the U.S. Department of Veterans Affairs began with the ideas from leaders housed in Building 777.

-Additional veteran helping agencies who are scheduled to set up shop in the Indiana Veterans Center are INVets, representatives from the Disabled American Veterans (DAV) and the Veterans of Foreign Wars (VFW).
+Additional veteran helping agencies who are scheduled to set up shop in the Indiana Veterans Center are INVets, Operation Job Ready Vets, Welcome Home Vietnam Veterans, representatives from the Volunteers of America (VOA), Disabled American Veterans (DAV) and the American Legion (AL).
 Furthermore, the location will assist veterans with their medical and health care enrollment and other Federal benefits, as part of the U.S. Department of Housing and Urban Development-VA Supportive Housing Program (HUD-VASH).
 HUD-VASH is a collaborative program between HUD and VA which combines HUD housing vouchers with VA supportive services to help veterans who are homeless and their families find and sustain permanent housing.
 Representatives from the Federal Regional office are on hand to assist veterans in acquiring this benefit and associated services offered from the U.S. Department of Veterans Affairs.

 “No other state that we know of will offer all of these services under one roof,” said Goodwin.
 “Since the Vietnam War, every veteran is a volunteer; they raised their hands and took an oath to protect and defend others.
 It is our responsibility to take care of those who took care of us.”